 - Contact your loved ones.
 They may fear for your safety.
-Especially if they've heard about the earthquake or tsunami though the news or social media.
+Especially if they've heard about the earthquake or tsunami through the news or social media.
 The longer you leave it, the more distressed your loved ones will be.

-The next round aftershocks may damage communication infrastructure.
+The next round of aftershocks may damage communication infrastructure.
 If you don't contact people quickly, you may miss your chance.
 In an earthquake or tsunami, it could be days or weeks until you can get in touch.